jmakhack/myanimelist-cli/CONTRIBUTING.md

 Check the [Issues](https://github.com/jmakhack/myanimelist-cli/issues) tab on GitHub to check the open issues.

-If you have any questions, please join the [Discord](https://discord.gg/RTgxfFW9mS) for discussion and help.

-Otherwise, feel free to ping @jmakhack in the comments of any issue.
+Feel free to ping @jmakhack in the comments of any issue.

 ## Building the Project